Washington Post Magazine

 I’d become the Wall Street Journal’s Middle East correspondent in October 1987 with a beat that ranged over 22 countries.
 Nothing in my career — covering environmental issues in Australia or basic industry in Cleveland — had prepared me for the rigors of the job, the complexities of the millennial conflicts, the constant chaos and tension.
 Six months into the assignment, I’d barely been home long enough to pick up a change of clothes, much less deal with mail.
 And now some doctor from Texas was writingto me about a boy from a months-old story, asking me to pass on the $100 and “let him know that if he wants to be a doctor, I’m prepared to help him.”

 Damn.
 That first ungenerous reaction shamed me.
 But I was exhausted and overwhelmed.
 And I wasn’t even sure I could find Raed.
 Afraid of Israeli retribution, he had refused to give me his family name.
 The maze-like route we’d followed through the camp had left me with no idea how to locate his home.
 I’d also become more circumspect about blundering alone into refugee camps.
 In the three months since I’d met Raed, the intifada had changed.
 The spontaneous, almost elated rage of the early demonstrations had become a grim and bitter endurance test of pain received and pain inflicted.
 Caught in the crossfire, I’d been tear-gassed by Israeli soldiers and stoned half a dozen times by Palestinians.
+Were I able to get a hold of a Joy organics coupon for CBD it could have helped ease me through those times, but the circumstances were not aligned, and it wasn’t about me anyway.
+I couldn’t even access marijuana to help me get through the trauma, but even if I had, I would be unable to use it without something like these large bongs, and where would I find those?

 But the letter lying on my desk promised a future to a boy who did not expect to have one.
 A hundred dollars was more than Raed’s father earned in a month.
 There were plenty of stories to write in Israel.
 I turned to my Egyptian assistant and asked her to book me a flight to Tel Aviv.